Tronde/ansible_role_deploy_nextcloud_with_mariadb_pod/README.md

 Deploy Nextcloud with MariaDB in a Podman Pod
 =============================================

 With this ansible role you can deploy Nextcloud and MariaDB container in a podman-pod(1) to get a running Nextcloud instance ready to use from the local host.
-To reach this Nextcloud from a remote location you have to options:
+To reach this Nextcloud from a remote location you have two options:

  1. Use a reverse proxy like NGINX to forward requests to your Nextcloud pod.
  2. Listen on all interfaces for incoming traffic for the pod.